kamlesh-ops/CIFAR-10/README.md

 CIFAR-10 consists of 60000 '32X32' color images over 10 classes, each representing some common everyday object, with 6000 images per class.
 In the notebook, the dataset is imported using torchvision from PyTorch.

+## Python Libraries/Frameworks used
+PyTorch
+Numpy
+matplotlib
+PIL(Python Imaging Library, for working with Images)

+## Notes
+1. The dataset has 10 classes and all have equal number of training examples(6000 each).
+So there is no

 ## Training
 GPU is used for training.